-For right now, I'm just trying to change my ways and clean up my car but no sooner do I resolve to do so and there is the need for this and that!
-And my little plastic bag blew away!
+For right now, I'm just trying to clean up my car a bit, but no sooner do I resolve to do so and there is the need for this and that!
+And my little plastic bag?
+Well, it blew away!
 So, now I've cluttered the environment with another piece of trash and, because I recently cleaned my car and did not put the ten little bags back under the seat but only one, I wasn't prepared!
-In my line of work, not being prepared to handle the gross, smelly and dirty means preparing to actually have to handle the gross, smelly and dirty!
-Well, I washed my hands with sanitizing wipes (a few times) but my car floor had to carry the disposable shoe covers and gloves, turned inside out, of course!
+In my line of work, not being prepared to handle the gross, smelly and dirty means preparing to have to handle the gross, smelly and dirty!
+Well, I washed my hands with sanitizing wipes (a few times) but my car floor had to carry the disposable shoe covers and gloves; all turned inside out.
 It is days like that when I envy the agents/inspectors with sturdy town vehicles.
 If I had one, I wouldn't care what make, model or color!
 But would anyone share it with me?
 Hmm...
+I'd promise to keep it clean.

-Go ahead and make fun of me, my children, for my stuff and now for believing in Santa, but I'm adding a town vehicle to my wish list!
+Go ahead my children, and make fun of me, for my stuff and now for believing in Santa, but I'm adding a town vehicle to my wish list!
+It will probably never happen, but a girl can dream, can't she?

 Cathleen Drinan is the health agent for the Town of Halifax, MA.
-If you know Santa's address, (or any of his elves) please contact her at 781 293 6768 or cdrinan@town.halifax.ma.us
+If you know Santa's address, (or any of his elves) please have them contact her at 781 293 6768 or cdrinan@town.halifax.ma.us